-(1) The price gap is the percentage deviation of the real property price index from its long-term trend.
-For the calculation method, see the publication cited in the last footnote of the Methodological Appendix. - (2) Index, 1990=100.
+(1) The price gap is the percentage deviation of the real property price index from its long-term trend. - (2) Index, 1990=100.
 The index is deflated by the total consumption deflator.
 Right-hand scale.

 Divisione Stampa e relazioni esterne - Banca d'Italia e-mail: stampabi@bancaditalia.it